QuantGen/MAIZE-HUB/README.md

 <a name="data_analysis"></a>
 ### 4) Data analysis and benchmarks modules

-We used the curated data set to run vairous analysis including, principal components analysis, environmental-covariate-phenotype association analysis, variance components estimation, and assessment of prediction accuracy using Bayesian models.
+We used the curated data set to run various analyses including, principal components analysis, environmental-covariate-phenotype association analysis, variance components estimation, and assessment of prediction accuracy using Bayesian models.

 The workflow used for analysis can be downloaded from the following [link](https://github.com/QuantGen/MAIZE-HUB/blob/main/analysis.zip).